 We are a growing number of your constituents and friends who have become aware of this issue and are working to inform others.
 We are mothers and brothers, academics and activists, engineers and environmentalists, entrepreneurs and unionists.
-Atmospheric CO2 levels reached 417 parts per million (ppm) this spring, a level unseen for four million years.
+Atmospheric CO2 levels reached 417 parts per million (ppm) in 2020, a level unseen for four million years.
 Methane has risen to near 2ppm – equivalent to another 160ppm CO2.
 We love our neighborhood, our State, and our country.
 We are doing everything we can to ensure a livable planet for our children and grandchildren.
 There could not be more at stake here, as we know you recognize.

 In this letter, we outline the impact of electricity generation mix shift over the next few years.